helloanh/JHU-CourseWork/EN605-SoftwareEng/2017.3/instructor-topic-dashboard.rst

 Testing
 =======

-Unit Testing: Use the built-in Django **unittest tool** to test POST and GET requests in a mock browser, particularly on testing requests with for RESTful endpoints on a the dashboard templates.[Django Testing]
+Unit Testing: Use the built-in Django built in **unit test** and '**test client** <https://docs.djangoproject.com/en/1.11/topics/testing/tools/>'_. packages to test POST and GET requests in a mock browser, particularly on testing requests with for RESTful endpoints on a the dashboard templates.

-Intergration Testing:

-What is the test plan?
-That is, how will this change be tested?
-Are there specific test cases to guard against expected faults?

-Provide a detailed rationale if some portions of the proposed change are not testable or no specific test cases will accompany the implementation.
+Intergration Testing: 'Selenium-Django testing tool for integration test <https://django-selenium.readthedocs.io/en/latest/#what-is-it>'_.
+For behavior-driven testing, to emulate a user's experience and interaction with the web site.

 Documentation
 =============